sgware/sabre-benchmarks/readme.md

 The Sabre Benchmark Tool was developed by Stephen G. Ware PhD, Associate Professor of Computer Science at the University of Kentucky.

-Sabre and the code for this Benchmark Tool are released under the Creative Commons Attribution-NonCommercial 4.0 International license.
-This means you are free to share, remix, and add to this software for non-commercial projects as long as you give credit to the original creators.
+This project is released under the GNU General Public License version 3.0 (GPL 3).
+This means you are free to share and modify this software, even for commercial purposes, as long as you give credit to the original creators and you also release your modifications under the GPL 3 license.
 See the license file for details.
 The University of Kentucky retains all right not specifically granted.

-To license this code for a commercial project, contact the University of Kentucky Office of Technology Commercialization at <otcinfo@uky.edu>.
+To license this work for a project not compatible with the terms of the GPL license, contact the University of Kentucky Office of Technology Commercialization at <otcinfo@uky.edu>.

 The benchmark problems included with this tool were created by various authors who hold the copyrights.
 See each problem file for authorship details.